 - What are you trying to do? – Just saying “This doesn’t work” is not enough information.
 Let me know what you are trying to accomplish.
 Also, if you can tell me some context and why, then I might be able to suggest an alternative method to accomplish the objective – you may be trying to do something the hard way.
 A while back a friend of mine asked me of the DOS Interrupt to reverse the scroll direction of text.
 I didn’t know, so he spent a few more hours researching it.
 When he was done he showed me the assembly routine he wrote to delete a line of text and then move the text bellow it up to take it’s place.
 Once I knew what he was trying to accomplish I could tell him there was already a routine in the CRT unit that did exactly that.

 - What have you tried? – What debugging steps have you taken?
 Did you set a breakpoint?
 Did you try it on a different device?
 Did you consult the documentation?
 Did you consult the platform APIs?
 Did you reboot the device?
 Did you read what the error message said and try adjusting your code appropriately?
 Depending on what you are doing, there are different troubleshooting steps you should be taking.
 If you can tell me what you have done, and what the results were then that saves me from asking you if you “tried turning it off and back on again?”
 I’ve forgotten that simple step many times, and it is amazing how often it fixes the problems.
 If you haven’t tried anything else yet, do that first.
+Not only does this save me time, but it saves you time.
+If the first 5 things I suggest are things you already did then I’m not helping you yet.

 - Include a link to related documentation – Believe it or not, I don’t have every API memorized.
 To save me from doing some Googling, include some links to the pages you consulted in your troubleshooting.
 If you don’t have any links, then either you need to do some searching, or you need to let me know there is no documentation for what you are working on.
 Also, this may explain better what you are trying to do, and where you are getting your information.
 If you are reading an outdated document then that may be the problem, but if I don’t know where you are getting your information then I probably won’t know to suggest that.
 Also, by showing me the resources you’ve already tried then I won’t waste your time by sending you those links.